Opposition Platform — For Life: Policies

+The ideological platform of the party is composed of various ideological currents, such as social democracy, Russophilia, and Euroscepticism.
+The party's electoral program for the 2019 election was entitled "Peace!
+Responsibility!
+Care!"
+It promotes policies such as settlement of the conflict with Russia, reconstruction of Donbas through compromise with Russia and federalism, and establishment of a 'social economy' that would focus on developing social welfare and increasing social spending to provide accessible medicine and social security.
+The party was decisively positioned on the left economically, but included both conservative and liberal policies in its sociocultural outlook.
+It was also described as left-populist.

 In the party election program for the 2019 Ukrainian parliamentary election, the party promised to undo decommunization, lustration, Ukrainization policies, and renegotiate the Ukraine–European Union Association Agreement while reviving trade with the CIS countries.
 The group wanted the "neutrality of Ukraine in the military-political sphere and non-participation in any military-political alliances."
-As a means of fighting poverty, the party advocated the "reduction of gas tariffs for the population of Ukraine to 3800–4000 UAH per thousand cubic meters due to direct gas supplies from the Russian Federation."
-The party wanted to end the War in Donbass by negotiating directly with the Donetsk People's Republic and the Luhansk People's Republic.
+As a means of fighting poverty, the party advocated the "reduction of gas tariffs for the population of Ukraine to ₴3,800–4,000 per thousand cubic meters due to direct gas supplies from the Russian Federation."
+The party wanted to end the War in Donbas by negotiating directly with the Donetsk People's Republic and the Luhansk People's Republic.
 Other positions set out in its electoral programme include granting "autonomous status to Donbas as an integral part of Ukraine" by amending the Constitution and laws of Ukraine; the right to speak, communicate, study in Russian; decentralisation of governance; stronger mechanisms against corrupt politicians; "an end to deindustrialization, degradation and deintellectualization"; a stronger social state; constitutional amendment to ensure neutrality; and "revision of the bondage conditions" of Ukraine's participation in the World Trade Organization; and a free trade agreement with the European Union.